acgetchell/mundus-atrox/src/journals/fifteenth.md

 13. *Actias* attacks the frog creature twice and does 17 + 16 radiant damage.
 14. All of the orks sprint into the cathedral, except the ones in the turrets.

-Turn 6 – I get 4 HP
+Round 6 – I get 4 HP

 1. *Wulrif* makes his saving throw for poisoning.
 He hits the frog creature for 6 HP damage.
 2. *Steve* is not hidden from the frog creature, unknowingly.
 He shoots at the Ogre behind me and does 22 damage.